heyjva/support/content/src/cloud/other-features/webrtc.md

 ## Enabling the WebRTC relay server connection for improved camera streaming

-If you are [logged into Home Assistant Cloud in Home Assistant](/hc/en-us/articles/25649130769949), WebRTC connections via our relay servers ([TURN server](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT)) are enabled by default.
+If you are [logged into Home Assistant Cloud in Home Assistant](/hc/en-us/articles/25649130769949), WebRTC connections via our relay servers are enabled by default.

 If you've disabled it, follow these steps to enable it.